 With a whopping 3,000+ types, you can bet there’s a tulip for every mood and theme you can imagine.
 They come in an array of colors, shapes, and sizes, making them perfect for anyone looking to add some drama to their flower beds.

-If you’re aiming to give your space a bit more of a wow factor, play around with different tulip varieties.
-Plant them in clusters or mix up their textures and stack them in layers of varying heights to really make your flower display stand out.
+If you’re aiming to give your space a bit more of a wow factor, try planting tulips in clusters or mix up their textures and stack them in layers of varying heights to make your flower display stand out.
+With so many options, it’s easy to find tulips that bring something special to the mix.

 Hyacinths: The Aroma Therapists